 Degree of control

-When you can schedule the working hours of an individual, then the individual is considered as an employee.
+The individual considered as an employee when you can schedule the working hours.
 If the degree of control of work depends on the individual, then the individual will be a 1099 contractor.

 Length of the relationship